-Vanderbilt’s institutional subscription to SPIN (read more about how to access SPIN here) (formerly Pivot) allows each user to create a personal profile that will be automatically matched to current funding opportunities.
-This database offers comprehensive and up-to-date funding opportunities for all disciplines from national and local government agencies, corporations, private foundations and international organizations.
-Users can receive a customized weekly email “push” of new or updated grants based on saved searches and manage specific grants of interest using monitoring and tracking features.
+Vanderbilt’s institutional subscription to Grant Forward (formerly SPIN and Pivot) allows users to create a personal profile to match them to comprehensive and up-to-date funding opportunities government agencies, corporations, private foundations and international organizations.
+Users can receive weekly emails of new or updated grants based on saved searches and manage specific grants of interest using monitoring and tracking features.

 Vanderbilt has an institutional subscription to the Research Professional funding database.
 You can access the database freely from campus computers or set up a personal account using your Vanderbilt email address.